nnethercott/HongKongLandslides/README.md

 \sigma^{2} &\sim \mathcal{HC}(0,1)\\\\\\
 \phi &\sim inv-gamma(4,1)\end{align*}$$

-Data used to train the model consists of aggregated landslide counts in the grid cells defining hong kong.
+Data used to train the model consists of aggregated landslide counts in the grid cells defining Hong Kong.
 These labels - and the underlying features - are highly subjective to the hyperparameter which controls the grid refinement.
 To choose grid dimensions which provide an adequate trade-off between covariate inhomogeneity and cell granularity we plot elbow curves of the within sum of squares for covariates in the cells and make an informed choice.

 <p align="center">
     <img src="./media/grid_10.png" height="250" alt="grid10"/>